 Despite many people and the media thinking Gluten Free is a fad, and the fact that large corporations are capitalizing on Gluten Free branding, there is a large amount of evidence that gluten is not good for you.
 Gluten can cause fatigue, irritable bowel symptoms, skin problems, and joint and muscle pain.
-Gluten can also cause serious health problems such as celiac disease, allergies, hypothyroidism, schizophrenia, and autism spectrum disorders.
+Gluten can also cause serious health problems such as celiac disease and hypothyroidism.

 Gluten is a mixture of several proteins in cereal grains, especially wheat, that gives the chewy or elastic texture in dough.
 Gluten is found in numerous foods such as breads, cereals, crackers, some cold cuts and sausage, sauces, syrups, and even some ice creams.